-While we will not be gathering at the church for 10 a.m.
-Sunday School this fall, we are committed to providing a variety of ways we can connect, grow, and renew energy.
+While we will not currently able to gather at the church for 10 a.m.
+Sunday School, we are committed to providing a variety of ways we can connect, grow, and renew energy.
 Come find your place in these study opportunities as we walk together in our faith journeys.

 Sundays, 11 a.m. on Zoom, facilitated by Rev. JoAnne Chase

 This virtual coffee hour includes a conversation about the morning's service.
 We'll talk sermon.
 We'll talk music.
 We'll talk worship.
 To participate, look for the Worship Talk tab on the homepage of this website.
 Grab your coffee, click on the link on the home page, and join in.
 Join the conversation here.

 Spiritual Practices for the New Year

 Mondays, January 4 and 11 , 7 p.m. on Zoom